How Long Before Sunset Does Golden Hour Start? Wedding Photography Timing Guide

 Best Time to Start Golden Hour Photos

-If sunset is at 7:40 PM, I’ll usually suggest starting portraits around 7:10 or 7:20.
-That gives us a few minutes to get comfortable and then capture the best light without rushing.
-It’s also just a good break to breathe and reset.
+If sunset is at 7:40 PM, I’ll usually suggest starting portraits around 7:10–7:20.
+That gives us time to get comfortable and capture the best light without rushing.
+Think of it as a short break—a chance to breathe, laugh together, and soak in the moment.

 What If It’s Cloudy or Raining?

-Don’t stress.
-Cloudy days give us super soft light all day.
-Honestly, they’re a hidden gem for portraits.
-If it’s raining, we can use a covered spot, grab some umbrellas, or wait for a quick break.
-Some of my favorite photos have come from cloudy or misty sessions.
+Cloudy days are actually incredible for photography—they give us soft, even light all day long.
+If it rains, we’ll pivot: grab umbrellas, use a covered spot, or wait for a short break.
+Some of my favorite photos have come from misty or rainy golden hours.

 How Long Should Golden Hour Photos Take?

-Usually 10 to 20 minutes.
-Just enough to get a mix of candid and portrait-style shots without pulling you away from your guests or events for too long.
-You can still enjoy cocktail hour or keep the dance floor energy going.
+About 10–20 minutes is ideal.
+Just enough to get a variety of candid and posed shots without pulling you away from your guests or missing the energy of cocktail hour or dancing.

-One of my couples at The Mill at Fine Creek timed golden hour just right.
-We stepped out for 15 minutes between the toasts and dancing and got some of their favorite photos of the whole day.
-Simple and worth it.
+One of my couples at The Mill at Fine Creek timed golden hour perfectly.
+We stepped out for just 15 minutes between toasts and dancing, and those portraits became some of their favorites of the entire wedding.

 FAQ

-What time is best for golden hour wedding photos?
+What time is golden hour in Richmond VA?

 Can we still do golden hour portraits if we don’t have a first look?

 Yes, absolutely.
-If you’re not doing a first look, we can plan to step away for portraits after the ceremony, just before sunset.
-I help build timelines that give us space for those shots without cutting into your celebration.
+If you’re not doing a first look, we can plan to step away for portraits after your ceremony, just before sunset.
+I’ll build your timeline so you don’t miss the best light—or your party.

 What if we miss golden hour on our wedding day?

 No stress.
-I always build in backup times for portraits and can capture beautiful shots in other types of light too.
-Golden hour is ideal, but not a dealbreaker.
+I always build in backup times for portraits.
+Golden hour is ideal, but I can create beautiful photos in other types of light too.

 Final Thoughts

-Ready to plan golden hour into your wedding timeline?
+Ready to plan golden hour into your wedding day?